2023 AFC Asian Cup qualification: Entrants

 The 46 FIFA-affiliated nations from the AFC entered qualification, with the April 2019 FIFA Men's World Rankings used to determine which nations would compete in the first round and which nations would receive a bye through to the second round.
 For seeding in the second round and third round draws, the most recent FIFA Rankings prior to those draws have been expected to be used.

-Due to the joint format of the World Cup and Asian Cup qualifiers, both Qatar (as the host nation of the 2022 World Cup) and China (as the former host nation of the 2023 Asian Cup) entered the second round of Asian Cup qualifiers.
+Due to the joint format of the World Cup and Asian Cup qualifiers, Qatar (as the host nation of the 2022 FIFA World Cup) also entered the second round of Asian Cup qualifiers.